Hesprs/JSON-Canvas-Viewer/README.md

 - **Better paths**: optimize the curved path stiffness logic.
 - **Straightforward control**: the default behaviour of mouse wheel is zooming rather than vertical scrolling.
 - **Simple aesthetics**: nodes now have round corners and labels can adjust their width based on their text and zoom with the canvas.
 Styles have been reconstructed for better aesthetics and supporting more markdown elements.
-- **Mobile adaption (experimental)**: enable panning & zooming using touch.
+- **Device adaption**: enable panning & zooming using fingers and touchpad.
-- **Super robustness**: the application won't collapse if there's missing file.
+- **Super robustness**: the application won't collapse if there're missing files.
 - **Refactor**: Large refactor & reconstruction for reusability and readability.
 - **Various performance improvements**:
     - Throttling
-    - Spatial grid for canvas more than 200 nodes
+    - Spatial grid for canvas more than 50 nodes
-    - Updating minimap based on hash change
     - Integrated DOM overlay zooming & panning
     - Remove DOM overlay node from DOM when out of the viewport
     - Image & markdown file lazy load